rayfiyo/rayfiyo/README.md

 <!-- Text -->

 - 🦕 I'm rayfiyo.
-I like philosophy📕,contemplation🤔 andwindowsterminal wordplay.
+I like philosophy📕,contemplation🤔 and wordplay.
 - 🥰 I love thinking and The Go gopher! ʕ ◔ ϖ ◔ʔ
 - 📝 [More info](https://rayfiyo.github.io)